daki7711/daki7711.github.io/_pages/about.md

   - /about.html
 ---
 ## Life Goal
  I vision a future where Artificial Intelligence (AI) collaborates with people by augmenting human capabilities, educating and training people in various tasks and activities.
-To achieve such a goal, I believe AI must have a solid understanding of human cognitive state and it's transitions, in other words, AI must understand what humans are thinking.
+To achieve such goal, I believe AI must have a solid understanding of human cognition, intention, and emotion.

 ## My Academic Goal and Research